siavcom/web-ones-technology/README.md

     If you use Windows and the project is on drive C: .- Generate the systems directory in C:\systems

--Give read permission to this directory.
-In this directory put the web-ones.7zip file and unzip it.
+-Give read/write permission to this directory.
+In this directory put the web-ones.zip file and unzip it.

 This will generate a web-ones directory and inside web-ones is the public folder and in that folder is the communication definition with the back-end server
   "arcor": {